Jon Shingleton

 What company does Jon Shingleton work for?

-Jon Shingleton's current role is Health and care information governance specialist at Deloitte UK.
+Jon Shingleton is listed as Health and care information governance specialist at Deloitte UK at Deloitte.

 What is Jon Shingleton's email address?